rootiest/zippy_guides/guides/variables.md

 It may even be pertinent to use a local variable while the value is fluid and only set the persistent variable when you have a final value to assign before restart.

-OK, so how do we use them?
+Ok, so how do we use them?

 Let's look at an example: